opdort24/Bank-Atm/README.md

 # Bank-Atm
+Honing my Java skills with a Bank application.
-completed a bank app trying to learn encapsulation, inheritance and polymorphism in java. ref deitel deitel
+Completed the bank app learning encapsulation, inheritance and polymorphism in java. ref Deitel Deitel